ThreeMammals/Ocelot/docs/features/caching.rst

 Additionally, if a header name is defined in the **Header** property, that header value is looked up by the key (header name) in the ``HttpRequest`` headers, and if the header is found, its value will be included in caching key.
 This causes the cache to become invalid due to the header value changing.

+In Ocelot Release 23.0.0 the new property **EnableContentHashing** has been introduced.
+Until now, the request body was used to compute the cache key.
+Since the request body hashing could lead to performance issues, it was decided to disable it by default.
+It's quite obvious that this is a breaking change with some drawbacks for users who need to calculate the key taking into account the request's body (eg. POST method).
+But the good news is that you don't have to copy this property for each route, it's now possible to define its value in the global configuration.
+This also applies to **Header** and **Region**.
+We're looking for an alternative, but **TtlSeconds** still needs to be explicitly defined for each route, otherwise the cache won't be activated for the routes.

 If you look at the example `here <https://github.com/ThreeMammals/Ocelot/blob/main/test/Ocelot.ManualTest/Program.cs>`_ you can see how the cache manager is setup and then passed into the Ocelot ``AddCacheManager`` configuration method.
 You can use any settings supported by the **CacheManager** package and just pass them in.